learn-co-students/SENG-LIVE-022122-phase-2/09_advanced_and_custom_hooks/README.md

 ## Agenda

-- Build features for project showcase
+- Build features with `useRef` and the `useDocumentTitle` and `useForm` custom hooks for project showcase
 - explore the useContext hook
 - do a bit of custom hooks workshop